Anisotropic Velocity Fluctuations in Galaxy Mergers: A Probe of the Magnetic Field: Introduction

 Alongside traditional plane-of-the-sky (POS) magnetic field tracing methods such as polarized dust thermal emission \citep{Lazarian07,BG15,2015A&A...576A.104P,2020A&A...641A..11P,2016ApJ...824..134F,2021MNRAS.tmp.3119L,2022ApJ...936...65L,2023arXiv230904173L,2023MNRAS.519.3736H,2023arXiv231017048H} and polarized synchrotron radiation \citep{2001SSRv...99..243B,2002ARA&A..40..319C,2008A&A...482..783X,2011MNRAS.412.2396F,2015A&ARv..24....4B,2016A&A...594A..25P,ZhangLazarian2019,2021ApJ...920....6G}, the Velocity Gradient Technique (VGT; \citealt{GL17,LY18a,HYL18}) has been recently proposed as another approach for mapping magnetic fields in external galaxies \citep{2022ApJ...941...92H,2023MNRAS.519.1068L,2023ApJ...946....8T}.

-VGT is rooted in MHD turbulence \citep{GS95} and turbulent reconnection theory \citep{LV99}, which posit that MHD turbulence is characterized by anisotropic eddies.
+VGT is rooted in MHD turbulence \citep{GS95} and turbulent reconnection theory \citep{LV99}, which posit that MHD turbulence is characterized by anisotropic energy distribution and thus anisotropic turbulent eddies.
 These eddies are elongated along the local magnetic field, implying that velocity fluctuations are more pronounced perpendicular to the magnetic field \citep{2021ApJ...911...37H,2021ApJ...915...67H}.
-Consequently, the gradients of these fluctuations, being steepest perpendicular to the magnetic field, act as effective detectors of the field's orientation.
+Consequently, the gradients of these velocity fluctuations, being steepest perpendicular to the magnetic field, act as effective detectors of the magnetic field's orientation.

 The anisotropy of MHD turbulence, as predicted by theory, has been substantiated through numerical simulations \citep{CV20,2001ApJ...554.1175M,CL03,2010ApJ...720..742K,ZhangHCL2020,2021ApJ...910...88X,2021ApJ...911...37H} and in situ measurements of the solar wind \citep{2016ApJ...816...15W,2020FrASS...7...83M,2021ApJ...915L...8D,2023arXiv230512507Z}.
 However, the study of MHD turbulence in external galaxies remains limited.
-Particularly, understanding the development of both the turbulent anisotropy and the injection scale is crucial for the effective application of VGT to other galaxies.
+Particularly, understanding the development of both the turbulent anisotropy and the injection scale of turbulent energy is crucial for the effective application of VGT to other galaxies.